testifysec/witness-examples/vault-pki/README.md

 ### Create a Witness Policy

-Next we need to create a witness policy that includes a step whose functionary must come from our Vault instance.
+Next we need to create a Witness policy that includes a step whose functionary must come from our Vault instance.
 Make sure to replace the vault-pki root certificate with the contents of the `VAULT_ROOT` variable, as well as the common name with a common name allowed by your Vault role.
 Save this as `policy.json`.

 ```json
 {